jinghuazhao/pQTLtools/docs/reference/qtl_lookup.md

-# QTL lookup
+# QTL lookup with LD-based proxy selection

-This function takes MR results (involving pQTL/QTL) to look up QTLs in trait GWASs given a P value and linkage disequilibrium (LD) cutoffs.
-The rationale is that a pQTL may not necessarily be in strong LD with QTL but some other independent signal in the same region.
-The interest then lands on association signals below a given P value (p_threshold) and above a given LD (r2_threshold) thresholds.
+This function performs QTL lookup by integrating MR results with GWAS summary statistics and identifying proxy SNPs based on linkage disequilibrium (LD).

 ## Usage